 This trend continued down to the bottom line, with Adjusted Profit After Tax (PAT) (pre-ESOP charges) jumping by an even more impressive 37.8% to βΉ2,155 million.
 The Adjusted PAT margin also expanded by 90 bps, from 6.0% to 6.9%.
 This substantial growth, disproportionate to revenue growth, suggests effective cost management across various expense lines, from employee benefits to other operating expenses, which grew at a slower pace than revenue.
 The minimal contribution from ‘Other Income’ further validates that this earnings growth is fundamentally driven by core operations.

-Based on this robust performance, Vishal Mega Mart can confidently be classified as a “Fast Grower,” or arguably, given the margin expansion and accelerated profitability, bordering on a “Super Grower.”
+Based on this robust performance, where earnings growth significantly outpaces revenue growth, Vishal Mega Mart can confidently be classified as a “Fast Grower,” or arguably, given the impressive margin expansion, bordering on a “Super Grower.”
 Its ability to not only grow revenue strongly but also expand margins significantly showcases management’s capability to deliver on operational excellence and unlock greater value.

-Beyond the financial statements, Vishal Mega Mart’s operational metrics reveal the strategic levers driving its impressive results.
+Beyond the financial statements, Vishal Mega Mart’s operational metrics reveal the strategic levers driving its impressive results and future potential.

-Aggressive Store Expansion: The company added 21 net new stores in Q1 FY26 (23 gross additions, 2 closures), bringing its total store count to 717.
+Aggressive Store Expansion: The company added 21 net new stores in Q1 FY26 (23 gross additions, 2 closures), bringing its total store count to 717 across 472 cities.
 This relentless expansion reflects a clear strategy to deepen its market penetration across India.
 The distribution of stores across Tier I (193), Tier II (186), and Tier III (338) cities highlights a balanced approach, tapping into both metropolitan and smaller-town consumer bases, which are increasingly driving domestic consumption.
 The expanded retail footprint now stands at 12.4 million sq. ft., directly contributing to future revenue streams.
+Management has also initiated pilots in new states like Maharashtra and Gujarat, with encouraging early signs, and plans to accelerate the rollout of smaller format stores (50% size of regular stores) to reach towns with populations of 50,000 or lower.

 Healthy Growth in Loyalty Program: A staggering ~151 million registered loyalty customers (up 17% YoY) contribute to ~95% of VMM’s gross revenue.
 This is an incredibly powerful metric.
 It signifies immense customer stickiness and loyalty, providing a stable revenue base and invaluable data for targeted marketing and product assortment strategies.
 This program is a significant competitive advantage, building a strong relationship with its customer base.